AJANTA CAVES | TOP TOURIST PLACES TO VISIT & TOUR PACKAGES

 At a distance of 98 km from Aurangabad, 98 km from Ellora Caves, 202 km from Shirdi, 272 km from Nashik, 326 km from Pune and 443 km from Mumbai, Ajanta Caves are ancient Buddhist caves situated near Ajanta village in Aurangabad district of Maharashtra.
-Ajanta Caves are one of the oldest UNESCO World Heritage Sites in India and also one of the top historical places in Maharashtra.
+Ajanta Caves are one of the oldest UNESCO World Heritage Sites in India and also one of the top places to visit near Pune.
 The caves are now protected by the Archaeological Survey of India.

 Ajanta Caves are one of the most visited ancient monuments in India and also one of the top Tourist places in Maharashtra.
 The Caves were carved between 2nd Century BC and 6th Century AD.
 Construction of the caves was carried out in two phases; the first group of caves was built around 2nd Century BC, while the second group was built between 4th & 6th centuries.